stashapp/stash-box/README.md

 - Host: `0.0.0.0`
 - Port: `9998`

 You can change these defaults if needed.
-For example, if you want to disable the Graphql playground and cross-domain cookies, you can set `is_production` to `true`.
+For example, if you want to disable the GraphQL playground and cross-domain cookies, you can set `is_production` to `true`.

 ## API keys and authorization